... because these things matter.

 How does the District work with new clients?

 Everyone has to start somewhere, right?
 New clients start with our application on the home page of our website.
-Once we have your application we can review your specific needs and advise you on whether or not we are a good fit for you and your business.
-If you are we'll contact you to schedule a call or visit.
+This is critical because it allows us to review your specific needs and advise you on next steps.

 What happens on a call/visit with a CTD Project Specialist?

-What if I have an existing product or am already in production and am looking for new domestic production partners?
+What if I have an existing product or am already in production?

 Great!
-If you want to re-shore, need to find a new contract cut and sew company, are looking to scale-up, or just testing the waters, we can help.
-Depending on your total volume needs we can work with you through our Qualified Sourcing and Find-A-Fit programs to find a skilled professional or qualified manufacturer who is capable and interested in working with you.
+If you want to re-shore, need to find a new contract cut and sew company, are looking to scale-up, or just testing the waters, we can help!

 What if I’m not ready for production?

 Sometimes when clients take our survey or Self Assessment they realize that they aren’t ready for production.
-We suggest that you consider attending one of our Sewn Goods 101 Workshops to learn about the production process and how to form long-term relationships with your manufacturers.
-If you need help with things like raising capital, researching the marketplace or refining your marketing and branding one of the resources we personally recommend is Factory45.
+We suggest that you consider registering for one of our Sewn Goods 101 Workshops or Webinars to learn about the production process and how to form long-term relationships with your manufacturers.

 Why should I pay the District just to "find" a manufacturer?
 I can do that myself.

 You are exactly right! .....sort of!
-Some textile businesses (especially cut and sew factories) don't do much advertising so it is hard to find them on your own.
-Each cut and sew specializes in specific products and has specific capabilities so while one might work on men's polo shirts, another might only make bags - or dog beds - or children's apparel.
-We've worked with clients who have spent months cold calling factories and have gotten nowhere.
-We know the firms in our network and can efficiently match you with a company that has the capability to take on your product.
+Each cut and sew specializes in specific products and has specific capabilities so while one might work on men's polo shirts, another might only make bags or dog beds or children's apparel.
+We know the capabilities, order minimums, machines and skillsets of all the members in our network, which can save you a ton of time cold calling!
 Additionally, we have worked with some of these firms for years and have a good relationship with them so sometimes they are more willing to take something on if it comes through us.

 What if I don't schedule a call or visit?